-Then in 2013, a bill backed by Democrats and 14 Republicans, called the Border Security, Economic Opportunity, and Immigration Modernization Act passed the Senate on a 68-32 vote on June 27, 2013.
-It rotted in the GOP House.
-In 2018 Dreamers were being held hostage by the GOP congress.
+Then in 2013, a bill backed by Democrats and 14 Republicans, the Border Security, Economic Opportunity, and Immigration Modernization Act passed the Senate on a 68-32 vote on June 27, 2013.
+Another measure many found grounded in the policy principles that our nation needed to strive at implementing.